growth mindset

 For example, when they are resistant to bringing on volunteers and they’ve had a difficult experience with a volunteer in the past who has not met expectations, they may doubt their ability to achieve a better result.
 They may also view their efficiency as far superior to volunteers – “it’s just easier if I do it myself”).
 This represents a fixed mindset that views change as impossible.

 However, equipped with a growth mindset, that same employee might see things differently.
-They might recognize that the more engaged volunteers are in their department, the more likely they will be able to scale their work.
-They might also understand that, as a supervisor, they are complicit in the outcomes of the people they supervise and that a change in how they support volunteers might result in an improvement in performance.
+They might recognize that the more engaged volunteers are in their department, the more likely they will be to scale their work.
+They might also understand that, as a supervisor, they are complicit in the outcomes of the people they supervise and that a change in how they support volunteers might result in improved performance.

 A growth mindset can also help employees see that individual volunteers can grow with the proper training, support, coaching, and tools.
 As human beings, if we have a will for change, transformation will happen.

 When an employee has a fixed mindset about the potential of volunteer talent, then they don’t bother to have the kinds of crucial conversations they need to help volunteers improve.
-They neglect to offer clear, kind feedback that volunteers to improve.
+They neglect to offer clear, kind feedback that volunteers need.

 For more tips on how to lead volunteers, check out Volunteer Supervision: It’s Time to Ditch Nagging in Favor of Inspiring HERE >>